aleksandra-gruszczyk/Bibliofile/README.md

 ## Functionality
 Create, edit and remove your own book entries and lists of books.<br>
 Track the status of the books you're reading.<br>
-Collect, access and sort data: title, author data, year of publication, cover image, etc.<br>
+Collect, access and sort data: title, author data, year of publication, cover image, categories, etc.<br>
 Get your own stats: number of books read, number of books read per year, books to be read, genres, types, authors, etc.<br>
 Write and store your reviews and rating.<br>